jettgem1/qrbox/SETUP.md

 1. In Firebase Console, go to Project Settings (gear icon)
 2. Scroll down to "Your apps" section
 3. Click the web icon (</>) to add a web app
-4. Register your app with a nickname (e.g., "QRBox Web")
+4. Register your app with a nickname (e.g., "All Your Items Web")
 5. Copy the config object that looks like this:

 ```javascript